rchartra/NcCut/paper.md

 complicated data formats or require a user to spend a great amount of time learning how to use the software before they can do any meaningful data analysis.
 CutView provides this transecting functionality with a GUI interface, allowing for rapid selection of transects, which is often very useful in initial investigation or feature selection applications.
-There are many simple NetCDF viewers that already serve this audience (@NcView, @Panoply, @ncvue), but none of these simpler viewers allow users to take transects across NetCDF data.
+There are many simple NetCDF viewers that already serve this audience (@Ncview, @Panoply, @ncvue), but none of these simpler viewers allow users to take transects across NetCDF data.

 # Functionality